Numigi/odoo-timesheet-addons/timesheet_description_template/README.rst

 ----------------
 The autocomplete widget (``timesheet_description_autocomplete``) is added by default on the most common views of timesheets.

-It can be added other views (even other models than timesheets).
+It can be added in other views (even other models than timesheets).
 The only requirement is that the field must be a ``Char`` field.

 Contributors